AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - MPZ has proper palette cycle
 - WFZ has proper transparency
 - All WFZ tiles use their proper palette
-- The WFZ threadmill use its original palette
+- The WFZ treadmill uses its original palette
 - OOZ palette cycle is correct
 - Life text & HUD was touched up
-- Spinning signpost frames now all use full color range
+- Spinning signpost frames now all use full-color range
 - Spinning signpost frames use s2 signposts as a base
 - Monitors' bottom part is the same on both sides
 - COINS icon is now hardware limited